EmperorNumerius/Forge/Website/editor/README.md

 run npx vite in the terminal assuming its installed

 I tried the vscode live-server but the three.js code doesnt run, I would need to change the imports and things

+cd into /website/editor and run npx vite and open it on your browser